A LIVE PERFORMANCE FOR HIGH SCHOOL STUDENTS THAT EXPLORES RESILIENCE AND MENTAL HEALTH. SUPPORTED BY A Q&A AND CURRICULUM-ALIGNED CLASSROOM RESOURCES.

 What is the cost and how does the minimum fee structure work?

-The maximum audience size for this performance is 250.
-The cost is $7 per student (+GST) with a minimum fee of $850 (+GST) applying when less than 122 students attend.
-The actor will count the students as they enter the venue.
-Our office will be email you a tax invoice.
+Our maximum audience size for this performance is 250.
+The cost is $8.50 per student (+GST) with a minimum fee of $935 (+GST) applying when less than 110 students attend.
+Our office will email you a tax invoice after the show, based on the number of students that attended.

 What provisions do you have in place for supporting child safety and wellbeing?